base4nfdi/dmp4nfdi-website/content/incubator/test/incubator.md

           <div class="usecase-card" data-service="Template Development" data-cycle="Cycle 0">
             <img src="/images/nfdi4culture_logo.png" alt="NFDI4Culture Logo">
             <h4>Cycle 0</h4>
-            <h5>Goal:</h5><p>A digital collection management system (CMS) is a specialized software solution for organizing and presenting collections and their objects in cultural heritage institutions.
-Before selecting and implementing a CMS, institutions should clearly define their needs in order to decide which system is best suited to them.
-The aim of the incubator project is to develop a decision-making aid with the help of two specific DMP templates that complement and interlock with each other in their functions.
-One questionnaire is formulated from the user's perspective and helps to clarify their own requirements and assist in the selection of suitable software.
-The other questionnaire enables SMS products to be described in detail from the provider's perspective and makes them comparable for user institutions.</p>
+            <h5>Goal:</h5><p>The aim of this incubator project was to help cultural heritage institutions find the right software solution for organising and presenting their artefacts.
+To this end, we have developed a decision-making aid comprising two complementary DMP templates.
+One template is designed from the user's perspective (i.e. collections) to help clarify their requirements and assist in selecting suitable software for collection management.
+The other template enables collection management products to be described in detail from the provider's perspective, making them comparable for users.
+This facilitates a matching between software products and users.</p>
-            <h5>Duration:</h5><p>September 2025 - December 2025</p>
+            <h5>Duration:</h5><p>December 2024 - September 2025</p>
           </div>

           <div class="usecase-card" data-service="Template Development" data-cycle="Cycle 0">